Mbah-Javis/CrossPay-App/README.md

 ## Backend
 CrossPay runs on a Node.js backend deployed to Google Cloud <br>
-The repository can be found [here](https://github.com/Mbah-Javis/CrossPay-Backend)
+The backend repository can be found [here](https://github.com/Mbah-Javis/CrossPay-Backend)

 ## Getting Started